 This area of Epcot has so much to offer.

-The Seas With Nemo and Friends has a gentle ride that all ages will enjoy, huge aquariums with dolphins in SeaBase, an area with manatees and the hilarious Turtle Talk With Crush (definitely a Must-Do for our family).
+The Seas With Nemo and Friends has a gentle ride that all ages will enjoy.
+There are huge aquariums with dolphins in SeaBase.
+An area with manatees and the hilarious Turtle Talk With Crush (definitely a Must-Do for our family).

 The Land is my absolute favourite part of Epcot!
 In here you will find Soarin’ Around The World, where you feel like you are flying over the oceans and landscapes of the world.
 It’s so immersive that you feel like you really could dip your toes in the ocean or reach for one of the oranges in the groves (the smell of the oranges is one of the best bits in my opinion).
 This ride is lovely and gentle.